|< How to create static labels with a Text view||How to adjust text alignment using multilineTextAlignment() >|

 background() does not.
 This is because SwiftUI lets us recolor text however we want, but it must always be a simple color, whereas you can place any kind of view in the background – a color, yes, but also a shape, some other text, and more.

 There are even more options.
 For example, we can adjust the line spacing in our text.
 The default value is 0, which means there is no extra line spacing applied, but you can also specify position values to add extra spacing between lines:

-Text("This is an extremely long string that will never fit even the widest of Phones") .font(.largeTitle) .lineSpacing(50)
+Text("This is an extremely long text string that will never fit even the widest of phones without wrapping") .font(.largeTitle) .lineSpacing(50) .frame(width: 300)